-ASD 081 ELEMENTARY GRAMMAR REMEDIATION & DEVELOPMENT
+ASD 086 ELEMENTARY READING AND GRAMMAR REMEDIATION

-An intensive course in English grammar emphasizing simple sentence structure.
-Major topics: action, linking and helping verbs; the proper use of verbs in the simple and continuous present; the eight major parts of speech; subject-verb agreement; consistent use of verb tense; and basic composition.
-Includes two hours/week lab in addition to class time.
-Open only to students who are Deaf or Hard of Hearing.
-Should be taken concurrently with ASD 010, ASD 012, and ASD 083.
-Does not fulfill degree requirements.
+An intensive course designed to improve competencies in English grammar and reading comprehension.
+In grammar, emphasis is placed on simple sentence structure.
+Students are introduced to: action, linking and helping verbs; the proper use of verbs in the simple and continuous present; the 8 major parts of speech; subject-verb agreement; consistent use of verb tense; and basic composition.
+In reading, emphasis is placed on vocabulary building, recognition of basic literary elements, and inference.
+Includes 2 hours/week lab in addition to class time.
+Open only to students who are Deaf or hard of hearing.
+Instruction employs TESOL techniques in an approach that integrates reading and writing.
+Does not fulfill degree credit requirements.
+(Note: This course is offered on a one-year trial basis pending final approval by the Curriculum Committee.)